DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 The short sprints, fixed rituals, sessions and deliverable moments improve motivation and enhance learning and transfer between the different phases of the design process (for individual & team).
 SCREAM! fosters an iterative approach, productivity, planning, decision-making, creativity, applied research and the self-directing character of a team.
 The design methodology supports teams to develop and evolve collective design competences (‘navigation’ & ‘negotiation’).

 The interdisciplinarity and cross-influences between ideas and practice increase the body of knowledge, skills and opportunities, resulting in higher levels of performance.
 Individuals within a team choose the role that fits their own expertise.
-Therefore, if the team manages to have a shared vision/goals, this will address the collaborative and reflective learning principles of MediaLAB Amsterdam.
+Therefore, if the team manages to have a shared vision/goals, this will address the collaborative and reflective learning principles.

 In summary, the following behavioral capabilities and competences are strengthened by SCREAM!: